 Few local products are of interest to tourists.
 Locally grown dates are of high quality, and religious paraphernalia is widely available, but almost exclusively imported.
 Copies of the Qur’an are produced in a wide range of editions and sold at very low prices.
 Zam-zam water is available throughout the Western Region and at all airports.

 Carpets are a favorite purchase, most of these coming from nearby Iran.
 Jeddah in particular has lots of carpets, many brought by pilgrims who sell them there to help finance their trip to Mecca.

 Large gold and jewelry markets are prominent in all major cities.
-Bargaining is a norm in most small to medium sized stores.
-Mecca and Medina offer a lot of variety in terms of luggage, clothing, jewelry, knick-knacks, souvenirs, toys, food, perfume, incense, and religious literature, audio, and paraphernalia.
+Bargaining is a norm in most small to medium-sized stores.
+Mecca and Medina offer a lot of variety in terms of luggage, clothing, jewelry, knick-knacks, souvenirs, toys, food, perfume, incense, religious literature, audio, and paraphernalia.